Safety data

 Minneapolis crashes and injuries happen more often on a small percentage of streets.

-The High Injury Street Network
+High Injury Streets

-• There are 9% of streets where 66% of the fatal and severe injury crashes happened between 2017-2021.
+There are 9% of streets where 66% of the fatal and severe injury crashes happened between 2017-2021.

 Traffic fatalities impact Native American and Black residents more than other groups.